Pupillage

 The selection procedure for pupils is broadly as follows.

-The pupil completes the application form with personal details, provides two references and some details about his or her experience, and states facts to show that he or she may be admitted as an advocate.
-An undertaking to lodge an application for admission before 15 January the next year, and to be bound by the bar’s and the GCB’s constitutions and rules must be provided.
+The applicant the application form with personal details, provides two references and some details about his or her experience, and states facts to show that he or she may be admitted as an advocate.
 The application is accompanied by –

 • a copy of his or her Identity Document/Card,